 Step 6: Prime the railing.
-Anytime I paint wood that was previously painted or varnished. (cabinets, railings, doors, furniture) I use Stix Primer by Benjamin Moore.
+Anytime I paint wood that was previously painted or varnished. (cabinets, railings, doors, furniture) I use Stix Primer.
 It’s the best.
 It remains a bit tacky when dry and really helps the paint to adhere.

 Step 7: Apply the black paint.
 I used Benjamin Moore Advance Paint in Jet Black.
 It chips less easily than regular latex and hardens more like oil (even though it’s water based).
 You will likely need 2 or more coats to cover the white primer.